Skip to main content

 • Risk factors: History of certain mental health conditions

-Rytary (carbidopa / levodopa) can also raise the risk for changes in behavior and thinking (psychosis).
+Rytary (carbidopa / levodopa) can also raise the risk of changes in behavior and thinking (psychosis).
 Symptoms can include paranoia, delusions, confusion, aggressive behavior, uneasiness, and less awareness of your surroundings.
-Contact your care team if you or your loved ones notice unusual behavior and thinking while you're taking this medication.
+Tell your care team if you or your loved ones notice unusual behavior and thinking while you're taking this medication.

 Difficulty controlling impulsive behavior